 Justin contributes his proven project management ability and international consulting experience to lead program development at Finance for Good.
 Justin has refined his skill set through work Alberta Health Services and most recently at Ready Engineering.
 He has experience as a project manager for multi-million dollar local and international projects.
 Justin earned a Bachelor of Engineering from the University of Alberta where he was honored to be Canada’s International Relations Commissioner as part of the Canadian Federation of Engineering Students.

 Lars Boggild – Vice President

-Lars leads Finance for Good’s business development and select engagements from our Eastern Canada office in Toronto. project management and research analysis expertise to Finance for Good’s program development initiatives.
+Lars leads Finance for Good’s business development and select engagements from our Eastern Canada office in Toronto.
+He brings project management and research expertise to Finance for Good’s program development initiatives.
 He has managed diverse teams in the development and implementation of socially responsible and impact investment strategies for a multi-million dollar institutional investor.
 Prior to this, Lars worked on policy and strategy in multilateral organizations such as the British Council and UNFCCC, where he focussed on mitigation financing.
 Lars holds a Graduate Diploma in Social Innovation from the University of Waterloo.
 He holds a Bachelor of Arts in Sustainability and Political Science from Dalhousie University, where he was awarded the University Medal in Environment, Sustainability, and Society.